Static marketing is a thing of the past.

 A sports video competition to challenge game fans

 Marketing games are interactive by nature.
-They allow you to engage your audience by encouraging them to take part in a competition to win gifts.
-To do this, they can take a quiz, complete a test or throw a one-armed bandit.
-Its a good way to collect first party data (via the participation form).
+They allow you to engage your audience by encouraging them to take part in a competition to win gifts and benefits.
+To do this, they can take a quiz, complete a test or simply throw a one-armed bandit.
+C’est aussi un excellent moyen de collect first party data (via the participation form).

 Launch a poll or survey

-Another excellent way of engaging your audience is to ask questions or ask for their opinion.
-Polls and surveys allow you to start a discussion and find out more about habits and expectations.
+Another excellent way of engaging your audience is to ask them questions or ask for their opinion.
+Polls and surveys allow you to start a discussion with your consumers and find out more about their habits and expectations.

-This customer feedback will be valuable to improve the shopping experience.
-Companies can activate this data by personalising their mailings according to the responses given by their audience.
+This customer feedback will be extremely valuable for redirecting their offer, improving their shopping experience, etc. For example, companies can activate this data by personalising their mailings according to the responses given by their audience.

 Encourage the creation of UGC (User Generated Content)

-Brands can also engage their audience by encouraging them to create content around their product and then share it on their communication channels.
-UGC is a way of enhancing your customers’ value.
-It also permits to generate authentic content, ideal for gaining visibility and animating your community.
+Brands can also engage their audience by encouraging them to create content around their product and then share it on their own communication channels.
+UGC is not only an excellent way of enhancing the value of your customers, but also of generating reliable and authentic content, ideal for gaining visibility and animating your community.

 Sharing playable ads

-Unlike advertising, playable ads are interactive.
-This is what makes them stand out in today’s advertising landscape which is becoming saturated.
-The person viewing the ad will take part in a marketing game to discover a new product or win a gift.
+Unlike traditional advertising, playable ads are interactive and playable.
+This is what makes them stand out in today’s advertising landscapewhich is becoming increasingly saturated.
+The person viewing the ad will be able to take part in a marketing game to discover a new product or win a gift.

-The interactive format is ideal for engaging your audience by adding CTAs into the video to encourage them to discover a product sheet.
+The interactive format is ideal for engaging your audience by adding CTAs directly into the video to encourage them to discover a product sheet, for example.

 Personalised content and interactive storytelling

 Consumers like to feel valued by brands.
-And personalisation is a way of showing that they are heard and understood.
-The act of sending an email to a recipient (mentioning their first and last name) can be a form of interactive marketing.
+And personalisation is an excellent way of showing them that they are heard and understood.
+The simple act of sending an email to a recipient (mentioning their first and last name) can be a form of interactive marketing.

-The first-party data collected through marketing games is a way of personalising your e-mailing or creating an interactive brand story, incorporating comments, testimonials and opinions from your customers.
+The first-party data collected through marketing games is also a good way of personalising your e-mailing or creating an interactive brand story, incorporating comments, testimonials and opinions from your customers.

 What are the advantages of interactive marketing?